 - Avoid an abundance of noise.
 Taking photos in a very busy place will result in messy photos.
 If there are too many elements in your composition, your subject will be lost in all the chaos.
 Choose a place that has just enough details to tell your story; and

 - Create an inspiration board.
 The more detailed photos you observe, the easier it will be to make your own compositions.
 This goes for any photography genre; when I first started taking photos, I learned so much by simply looking through my favorite artists’ galleries.

 DIY Backdrop Ideas for Indoor Photography

 If you’re shooting indoors, you can create your own DIY backdrops with the help of simple items.
 Some of these will make your photos look like studio shots, while others will simply add a pleasant texture to your compositions:

-- Use bedsheets to add a pop of colour to your indoor portraits.
+- Use bedsheets to add a pop of color to your indoor portraits.
 If you want to add more depth to your background, use wrinkled sheets.
 They may not look appealing in real life, but they’ll definitely complement your portrait.